Shinleon/computationTree/README.md

 ```

 This parseList is then free'd while the compNode underneath is returned to
 the interface.

+#### What the interface does with the computable tree

 The interface then looks back and if there was an "=" in the original
 input, the output is assigned to a variable of name that was user provided, and the
 environment is printed.